 |C-7 Home Page C-7 News Consignment Library Products & Services Product Lines Order Search C7.com|

-Background: The Questar telescope has since 1954 been recognized as an elegant and refined practical tool for astronomy: the Rolls-Royce of telescopes.
+Background: the Questar telescope has since 1954 been recognized as an elegant and refined practical tool for astronomy: the Rolls-Royce of telescopes.
 Among the accessories that distinguished the Questar was the custom fitted rigid case provided as a standard accessory with each new astronomical telescope.
 The Questar telescope slides into the larger portion of the case, while the door interior has pouches sewn in to accommodate those accessories that were provided with the Questar.
-The case is made in England of two ply stitched Saddle Leather, with the interior fully lined in velvet.
+The case was hand crafted in England of two ply stitched Saddle Leather, with the interior fully lined in velvet.
 The leather is pliable and without any additional interior bracing, yet it is rigid enough to retain its shape and hold the seven pound Questar 3-½ safely in transit.

 Right: Questar 3-½ shown both in its Pole Aligned mode, and also stored within its Leather Case (73,788 bytes)

 By the Spring of 1968 the stock of this original saddle leather case was depleted as it was replaced by a newly sourced rigid leather case that could accommodate either the Questar Standard or the slightly bulkier Duplex telescopes.
 This was a hard case consisting of a wood frame with leather covering, with a similar opening front door and latch arrangement to store the accessories.
 This case was made in the USA for Questar by the Chick Luggage Company of New York.
 This appealed to the ambitions of Questar's founder Lawrence Braymer and his wife Peggy to make the Questar an entirely "Made in The USA" commodity.